-Personally, I like using this annual list as a guide to what I will grow at home.
-Store-bought strawberries rarely taste as good as they look anyway, so homegrown or certified organic are the only ways to go for me.
+I use this information to help me decide what I will grow at home.
+Store-bought strawberries rarely taste as good as they look anyway, so homegrown or certified organic are the way I go.
 Spinach, kale, collards, and mustard greens are easy to grow and can be allowed to go seed, providing years of edible good health.
-While fruit trees take time to get started, they are a good investment in your landscape and many of them can be grown in large containers.
+While fruit trees take time to get started, they are a good investment in your landscape, and many of them can be grown in large containers.
 Tomatoes and peppers are regulars on my list of plants to grow, though celery has given me some trouble.
 I’m not completely opposed to pesticide use.
 It certainly has its place.
 There are billions of mouths to feed, and pests feel no remorse about wiping out crops.
 Instead of applying broad-spectrum pesticides, we can use hand-picking, sticky barriers, and other cultural practices to manage many pests.
 The good news On the flip side, the EWG also publishes a list of produce available in stores that score lowest on residual pesticides.
-This annual list is called the Green Fifteen, and here is the 2021 list: My three most pest-free plants have been almonds, apples, and bush beans.
-My three most pest-prone plants have been Swiss chard, tomatoes, and pole beans, always with aphids.
-Which three plants cause you the most trouble, pest-wise?
-Which three need the least amount of help battling pests?
-Let us know in the comments.
+This annual list is called the Clean Fifteen, and here is the 2023 list: The three plants I have found to be naturally pest-free have been almonds, apples, and bush beans.
+My three worst pest-prone plants have been Swiss chard, tomatoes, and pole beans, always with aphids.

 Linda King